tbauriedel/resource-nexus/resource-nexus-core/docs/10-Config.md

 # Configuration

-Configuration of `terraform-ui` is written in JSON.
+Configuration of `resource-nexus-core` is written in JSON.

 The default configuration file is located under `config.json`.
 The config file is provided as the command line argument `--config <path to file>`.